El Faro (digital newspaper)

-El Faro is an internationally acclaimed Central American digital news outlet founded in 1998 in El Salvador.
+El Faro is a Central American digital news outlet founded in 1998 in El Salvador.
 In April 2023, El Faro moved its administrative and legal operations to San José, Costa Rica, registering the newsroom as the non-profit Fundación Periódica.
 The bulk of the newsroom is based in San Salvador, El Salvador, with reporters in Guatemala City, Guatemala and in Washington, D.C., United States.

 Since the first day of publication, El Faro "has hewed to the idea that journalism is important for the development of democracy," defending "an independent editorial line that defends freedom of the press and expression and promotes a critical analysis of current events in El Salvador and the region.
 This has permitted El Faro to maintain an editorial stance critical of different governments, whether left- or right-leaning, who have alternated in power since the news outlet was founded."

 In 2019, El Faro launched its English-language edition, which includes a weekly newsletter on Central American current events.

 History

 El Faro published its first article on May 14, 1998, making it the first internet-native, digital-only news outlet in Latin America.
 It was founded by journalist Carlos Dada and businessman Jorge Simán, both from El Salvador, on April 25, 1998.
 Dada has served as editorial director since the outlet's founding, with the exception of six years: The newsroom was helmed from September 2014 until December 2020 by Spanish journalist José Luis Sanz.
 Simán oversaw business operations until 2015.

 Dada and Simán were the only shareholders until 2014 when, as part of the collective spirit of the project, Sanz was the first member of the newsroom to receive shares.
 At the time of El Faro's transfer to Costa Rica in 2023, the owners, apart from Dada, Simán, and Sanz, were Carlos Martínez, Sergio Arauz, Daniel Valencia, Óscar Martínez, Ricardo Vaquerano and Élmer Menjívar.
 Each of them is a current or former member of El Faro.

 El Faro began without any financial resources, leading to the creation of a digital-only news site instead of a print newspaper.
 The first generation of El Faro journalists were mostly college students; writer Francisco Andrés Escobar recommended his best pupils to Dada to form the newsroom.
 For years they met every day in an office lent to them by Jorge Simán to publish their first articles.
 In 2023, El Faro had a staff of 35 full-time employees.

 El Faro has developed into a multimedia journalism organization covering politics, corruption, organized crime, violence, inequality, historical memory, and migration across Central America and its diasporas.

-Apart from its digital print coverage in its Spanish and English editions, the outlet has over the years produced short and full-length documentary films, a weekly radio show, podcast channels in Spanish and English, and internationally acclaimed books compiling and translating its best reporting.
+Apart from its digital print coverage in its Spanish and English editions, the outlet has over the years produced short and full-length documentary films, a weekly radio show, podcast channels in Spanish and English, and internationally acclaimed books compiling and translating its reporting.